vasilakisfil/Introspected-REST/README.md

-Also, although the change itself could be considererd as breaking because we alter a functionality that [RFC 7231](https://tools.ietf.org/html/rfc7231) specifies, this alteration does not break existing clients but only the existing spec, because allowing clients to cache a response where previously was not valid, is backwards compatible.
+Also, although the change itself could be considererd as breaking because we alter a functionality that [RFC 7231](https://tools.ietf.org/html/rfc7231) specifies, this alteration does not break existing clients but only the existing spec, because allowing clients to cache a response, which previously was not allowed, is backwards compatible.

 ##### 10.5.2.
 Media Type parameters must be very well defined beforehand
 According to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand: